AhmedElsharkawyCS/serverless-aws-practices/README.md

 - Create a CloudWatch Log Group
 - Create a scheduled CloudWatch Event
 - Retrieve logs from a CloudWatch Log Group

+## Route53

+- Create a custom domain
+- Create a hosted zone

+## ACM

+- Create a ssl certificate to a custom domain

 ## IAM